ftcister/ftcister.github.io/index.md

 - **AI Engineer, <a href="https://www.digevoventures.com/" target="_blank">Digevo Ventures</a>**
   07/2022 - 12/2022, Santiago, Chile.
-  - Work with Reinforcement Learning to develop a Deep Learning model that assists startups.
+  - Work with Reinforcement Learning to develop a Deep Learning model that assists startups, recommending optimal business actions according to their status.

 - **Data Scientist, <a href="https://myfuture.ai/" target="_blank">MyFuture-AI</a>**